-about ignoring history.
+ANSWER: Opposition to CRT is not about ignoring history.
 History is one of our best teachers.
 Sadly, most schools don't teach enough American history.
-Many skip significant parts of our civil rights heritage - including, believe it or not, the Civil War and Reconstruction!
-Often teachers revert to quick takes on what's wrong with our country and fail to place current or historic problems in proper context.
+Many skip significant parts of our civil rights heritage-

+including, believe it or not, the Civil War and Reconstruction!
+Often teachers revert to quick takes on what's wrong with our country without placing current or historic problems in proper context.